johandry/mac/README.md

 The `setup.sh` script install automatically a list of applications using [Homebrew](https://brew.sh/) and [mas-cli](https://github.com/mas-cli/mas).
 It will also execute other tasks such as create a Workspace directory, customize the Zsh theme and more.

-There is a file per Mac named with the hostname, i.e. `Brewfile.Johandrys-MacBook-Pro.local`, and the file `Brewfile.Common` with all the applications every mac should have.
+There is a file per Mac named with the hostname, i.e. `Brewfile.Johandrys-MacBook-Pro.local`, and the file `Brewfile.Base` with all the applications every mac should have.
 These Brewfiles are required by [Brew Bundle](https://github.com/Homebrew/homebrew-bundle) and they list all the applications to install.
 Comments starting with `#` are allow.

 You can create a list of installed applications with the following command: